-Things you should know about buying or selling real estate in Italy
+- Things you should know about buying and selling real estate in Italy

 Things you should know about buying and selling real estate in Italy